rpm-software-management/dnf-plugins-core/doc/repoclosure.rst

 ``--check <repoid>``
     Specify repo ids to check, can be specified multiple times (default is all enabled).

+``--modules``
+    Check all modular and nomodular content.
+It tests each module with modular dependencies and reports.
+It also predict broken dependencies caused by modular filterring

+``--modules-with-defaults``
+    Check all modular and nomodular content, like with ``--modules``, but tests include default modules.

 ``--newest``
     Check only the newest packages in the repos.